 How to prepare for a home inspection

 It’s crucial to know what your home inspector is looking for.
-Doing some homework ahead of time will help you ask in-depth questions about the home inspection report so you thoroughly understand the home’s condition and what issues need to be addressed.
+Doing some homework ahead of time will help you ask in-depth questions about the home inspection report so you understand the home’s condition and what issues need to be addressed.

 “The report is the report, but if I know (the buyer) a little, it’s much easier to explain the home in your terms,” Korr says.